 As you can see, using marriage to stop deportation is not as easy as it may sound.
 A married couple really needs to be together for the long haul, as the entire process will generally last more than one year and the evidence required is highly personal.

-In order to successfully defend yourself against deportation, you will need the help of an experienced immigration attorney.
+In order to successfully defend yourself against deportation, you will need the help of an experienced New Orleans immigration attorney.

 Other ways to fight deportation